ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

 **Follow these steps:**
 1. In the same terminal after you install git
-2. Use and paste this command in your terminal -
+2. Use and paste this command in your terminal -`brew install git-credential-manager`.
-    * `brew install git-credential-manager`

-3. Click enter and wait for the installation to complete
+3. Click enter and wait for the installation to complete.

 <br>

 ## How to use Git?
 Here's how just follow the steps on how can you use Git to clone on a remote repository (Github).

-Step 1: Using terminal configure your git credentials using this two commands `git config --global user.name [your name on Github]` - enter and `git config --global user.email [your username or email used in Github]` - enter.
+Step 1: Using terminal configure your git credentials using this two commands

+- `git config --global user.name [your name on Github]` press enter.
+- `git config --global user.email [your username or email used in Github]` press enter.

 Sample of git config --global command in terminal:
 <img src="../assets/images/gitconfig.png" alt="select branch">